cohenItay/iclogger/README.md

 Does my classes should be depended on Android SDK?
 No, it should live and work as long it is in Kotlin/Java.

 The problem comes from `Log.x` belongs to the `android.util` SDK which creates a strong dependency between the business/domain layer classes and the android SDK.
-Thinking about it in a broader way that is true for any logger which is not owned by the business.
+Thinking about it in a broader way that is true for any logger which is not owned by the business layer (you).

 #### what problems does it solves?
 1. Separation from interacting (directly) with 3rd party loggers